Custom matchers

 // expect(inactiveUser).toBeActive(); // This would fail

-Inside your custom matchers, you can use the Assert library to perform checks and produce descriptive error messages.
+Inside custom matchers, use the Assert type from the @acton/testing/assert library to perform checks and produce descriptive error messages.
 This is the preferred way to report assertion failures.

 fun Expectation<int>.toBePositive(self) {